 Given the recent and increasing threats to compromise CI/CD toolchains and DevSecOps pipelines as seen with the SolarWinds breach, DoD is looking to leverage Iron Bank to accelerate the adoption of DevSecOps to secure the software delivery process for all DoD software programs.

-The Iron Bank repository will host both free and open source (FOSS) and commercial off-the-shelf (COTS) software development tools.
-Containers in Iron Bank will be hardened based on the agency’s container hardening guide to allow DoD-wide reciprocity across classifications.
+The Iron Bank repository hosts both free and open source (FOSS) and commercial off-the-shelf (COTS) software development tools.
+Containers in Iron Bank are hardened based on the agency’s container hardening guide to allow DoD-wide reciprocity across classifications.

 It’s currently hosted on Iron Bank’s GitHub as a dockerfile and is intended to be used as a base image for C/C++ compiler toolchains.
 Both the standard and professional versions are available to help DoD software programs formalize SAST and unit testing capabilities as part of their software testing.
 Parasoft recognizes that the ability to develop, deploy, and continuously improve software is essential to national defense.